-- Publicly available detailed guidelines for all streams of the Cumberland City Community Grants Program.
-The guidelines will outline the funding priorities, eligibility and assessment criteria, and administration practices, including application processes, decision making, agreement making and monitoring and support services. - Information sessions that explain the funding priorities, how applications will be assessed and conditions for successful applicants.
-The sessions will also be an opportunity to meet potential project partners. - Advisory desk sessions that provide tailored advice and feedback on a grant application or project idea.
+- Publicly available detailed guidelines (this document) for all streams of the Community Grants Program.
+The guidelines will outline the funding priorities, eligibility and assessment criteria, and administration practices, including application processes, decision-making, agreement-making and monitoring and support services. - An online information session that explains the funding priorities, how applications will be assessed and conditions for successful applicants.
+The sessions will also be an opportunity to hear from potential project partners and ask questions of the Grants Officer. - Advisory desk sessions that provide tailored advice and feedback on a grant application or project idea.